 Before your trip:

-- Get plenty of rest, eat a healthy diet, and get some exercise.
+- Get plenty of rest, eat healthy foods, and get some exercise.

 - Consider going to bed earlier for a couple of nights before leaving if you are traveling east.
 Go to bed later for a couple of nights if you are traveling west.
 This will help reset your internal clock before you travel.